With the grass coming through thick and fast, many of you are undoubtedly wondering what, if anything, to feed your horse.

 Myth buster number one: Balancers are not ‘conditioning’

-On a kilo for kilo basis, some balancers may contain the same amount of energy (calories) as a conditioning feed but due to the low feeding rate, the amount of energy your horse actually consumes is negligible.
+On a kilo for kilo basis, some balancers may contain the same amount of energy (calories) as a conditioning feed but due to the low feeding rate, the amount of energy your horse consumes from a balancer is minimal.
 In fact, the recommended amount of ‘Horse and Pony Cubes’ is around 5 times higher in calories than the recommended amount of balancer!

 Myth buster number two: Lite balancers are not significantly lower in calories